 Overseas Student Health Cover

-All international students are required by the Department of Immigration and Citizenship (the DIAC) to maintain Overseas Health Cover (OSHC) for the duration of their student visa.
+All international students are required by the Department of Home Affairs (DOHA) to maintain Overseas Health Cover (OSHC) for the duration of their student visa.

 The OSHC premium cover must be paid before a student visa is issued – usually at the same time as the tuition fees.
 The cost of OSHC will be indicated on your letter of offer.
 OSHC is also charged on a pro-rata basis for shorter courses.